-Now you can get a list of colleges based on their 75th% scores, sorted by state, along with relevant admissions and financial aid information in a simple to use PDF.
+Now you can get a list of colleges based on their 75th% scores, sorted by state, along with relevant admissionsinformation in a simple to use PDF.

 If you’re looking for colleges likely to offer merit aid, this is the easiest way to start.

-The list includes acceptance rates as well as the percentage of freshman receiving institutional aid.
-It also lists average net price, a critical indicator of financial aid generosity.
+The list includes acceptance rates as well as graduation rates.
+It also lists the average endowment per student and the average net price, a critical indicator of financial aid generosity.